 - 49-623.
-Same; rules and regulations; fee amount determination. (a) The director, with the approval of the commission, shall adopt such rules and regulations as necessary to administer and enforce the provisions of this - (b) The commission director shall determine annually the amount necessary to carry out and enforce the provisions of this act for the next ensuing fiscal year and shall recommend to the director secretary such license renewal, registration application, registration and registration renewal fees as the commission director determines necessary for that purpose.
-The director shall adopt such fees by rule and regulation. - (c) Before any proposed rule and regulations of the division of conservation are submitted to the division of budget, secretary of administration and the attorney general hereto: - (1) The director shall submit such rules and regulations to the commission; and - (2) The commission shall review and make recommendations to the director and the secretary regarding such proposed rule and regulations. - (c) Fees for license renewal, registration and registration renewal shall be based on an operator's acres of affected land or the tonnage of materials extracted by the operator during the preceding license year, or a combination thereof. - (d) Political subdivisions of the state shall be exempt from all fees imposed under this act.
-L. 1994, ch.
-197, § 23; July 1. - Same; legal services.
+Same; rules and regulations; fee amount determination. (a) The director, with the approval of the commission, shall adopt such rules and regulations as necessary to administer and enforce the provisions of this act. - (b) The commission shall determine annually the amount necessary to carry out and enforce the provisions of this act for the next ensuing fiscal year and shall recommend to the director such license renewal, registration application, registration and registration renewal fees as the commission determines necessary for that purpose.
+The director shall adopt such fees by rule and regulation. - (c) Fees for license renewal, registration and registration renewal shall be based on an operator's acres of affected land or the tonnage of materials extracted by the operator during the preceding license year, or a combination thereof. - (d) Political subdivisions of the state shall be exempt from all fees imposed under this act.

+49-624.
+Same; legal services.
 The commission may request from the attorney general such legal services as necessary to enforce and administer this act.
 The commission may employ such other attorneys as necessary for such purpose, but all expenses of employing such attorneys shall be paid from the land reclamation fund.
-History: L. 1994, ch.
-197, § 24; July 1. - 49-625.
-Natural resource development districts; application for creation, modification or dissolution; procedure; information required, notice to persons seeking to develop or make improvements in district; resolution of city or county approving or disapproving. (a) As used in this section: - (1) "District" means a natural resource development district created pursuant to this section. - (2) "Governing body" means the governing body of a city in the case of cities or the board of county commissioners in the case of counties. - (3) "Person" means any individual, sole proprietorship, partnership, joint venture, association, trust, estate, business trust, corporation, limited liability company, not-for-profit corporation, federal, state or local governmental or quasi-governmental unit or agency, instrumentality or political subdivision thereof or any similar entity or organization.